vuralcanasal/GitNotes/02_Branche.md

 The default branch name is "master".
 It is not a special branch.
 It is like any other branch.
 For example, GitHub renamed the default branch from "master" to "main", but the default Git branch name is "master".

 ## HEAD
 Head is a pointer refering to current location in your repository.
-There can be multiple branchs and commits in a project, and head shows you where you are.
+There can be multiple branches and commits in a project, and head shows you where you are.

 # Git Branch
 `git branch` to view your existing branches.